lonerapier/lonerapier.github.io/content/thoughts/score-matching.md

 > [!todo] add a plot for langevin dynamics and score function.

-After learning the true distribution by modelling the score function, we can just sample from the distribution.
+After learning the true distribution by modeling the score function, we can just sample from the distribution.
 Langevin sampling is an MCMC sampling procedure that enables drawing sample from the distribution using just the score function which we've learned as $s_{\theta}$, and arbitrary isotropic Gaussian noise.
 We update the values and iteratively follow the direction until a mode is reached.

 $$
 \mathbf{x}_{i+1}\leftarrow \mathbf{x}_{i}+\epsilon \nabla_{\mathbf{x}}\log p(\mathbf{x})+\sqrt{ 2\epsilon }\mathbf{z}_{i} \quad,i=1,2,\dots,K